 Every group has different rules.
-Make sure you read the rules before you post anything as admin’s have low tolerance for rule breakers and you don’t want to risk being banned from a targeted group.
+Make sure you read the rules before you post anything as admins have a low tolerance for rule-breakers and you don’t want to risk being banned from a targeted group.
 I would just peruse the recent and peruse old posts to see how others introduce themselves and chime in, answer questions, engage with comments and likes!
 As with anything in life, the more you give, the more you get.

 How do I Find Information I Need?

 On the left-hand column, there’s a search toolbar within all of these groups!
 If you’re in a career group, and you want to learn about salary negotiations, you might type in the word ‘salary’ or ‘negotiations’ or ‘salary negotiation’ to see what comes up in results.
 Someone might have asked a similar question before and your answer might be there.
 If nothing comes up, you know to post your question!